 What is essential when hunting vampires?
 Silver, among other things.
 Silver bullets, to be more specific.
-Magical artifacts that when equipped, solve any problem.
+Magical artefacts that when equipped, solve any problem.
 Software development knows vampires very well – creatures of the night, lurking in the shadows, creeping in.
 Deeply embedded bugs, holes in the documentation, codebase growing into a big ball of mud.
-Growing application complexity on one hand with cloud infrastructure becoming more and more accessible fostered microservices popularity - but that’s not enough.
+Growing application complexity on one hand with cloud infrastructure becoming more and more accessible fostered microservice architecture popularity - but that’s not enough.
 Microservices architectural style is not a silver bullet to wipe out all vampires, but still very useful.
 Here are some challenges and solutions.

 Microservices are taking the world of software product development by storm.
 They are even viewed as the only legitimate style nowadays by some.
 At the same time, other architectural styles like a monolith, microkernel or “classical” SOA are viewed as obsolete.
 Neither perspective is correct.
 Every architecture is valid and useful in its own right.
 Every style fits into a specific set of applications and has its own challenges.

 The name itself.
 How micro is the “micro”?
 Getting service boundaries right is one of the key things to decide, as it’s hard to change later.
 It is tricky as well.
 Make your services too granular and your system will suffer from chatty communication between services.
 If it turns on your “performance” warning light – you are right!
 On the other hand, pushing too much functionality into single service defeats scalability of the system and could make developers stepping onto one another’s toes.
 So, how small should be small?
 The best hint lies in the bounded context concept of Domain-Driven Design.
 Modell your services around distinct business domains of your system.
 Expose only the information required by other services and keep your domain model private.
-Taking e-commerce example, your bounded contexts would be inventory, shopping cart, customer management etc. Now when you structure development teams around services modeled this way, the system architecture would mimic your teams’ structure.
+Taking e-commerce example, your bounded contexts would be inventory, shopping cart, customer management etc. Now when you structure development teams around services modelled this way, the system architecture would mimic your teams’ structure.
 And that’s how you could benefit from Conway's Law.

 Monitoring and health-check.
-Under microservices, it is easy to forget that with great power comes great responsibility.
+Under microservice architecture, it is easy to forget that with great power comes great responsibility.
 When an application is broken down into many cooperating and sometimes co-dependent parts, the natural outcome is more ground to cover.
 When something fails you need a way to find out what and where pretty quickly.
 This is where health check mechanisms come into play.
 Monitoring of your infrastructure and each microservice can save you hours by letting you know that something is off.
 Advanced monitoring algorithms can even do this in advance, so you would be able to react before a disaster happens.

 Testing.
 When dealing with so many moving parts you don’t want to spend a better part of your day (or night) verifying everything by hand.
 Embracing a good testing strategy and sticking to it is the key to ensure the quality of every microservice and system as the whole.
 The good testing strategy should impose coverage of every component and aspect while being reasonable and not to force testing for its own sake.
 Your toolbox contents are unit, component, integration, contract, end-to-end tests – figure out how to make the best use of that.

 Preparing for failure.
 In a distributed system question about failure is no longer if but when.
 It’s like car maintenance – you need to service it regularly and replace parts that are expected to fail soon.
-A system based on microservices architecture is not as predictable as a car though.
+A system based on microservice architecture is not as predictable as a car though.
 You need to be prepared – what to do when any of the components fail.
 Thinking of it ahead of time and proactively designing your system for failure will make it resilient.
 Now, whatever comes, there are plans A, B, C etc. When a single microservice misbehaves, others, which depend on it, may just cut it off – that would gracefully degrade system’s functionality but overall, it’s better than bringing the whole system down.
 That’s what we call failure isolation.

 Dependencies, contracts, and versioning.
 You should be able to develop, test, deploy and upgrade each microservice independently.
 Full stop.
 But how to break dependencies of components which together form a single system?
 If every microservice is an island, contracts are your bridges.
 The contract specifies how service’s API looks like, which data it expects, and which one it returns.
 Think of it as an agreement between supplier and consumer.
 They agree what is delivered and how but not how goods are produced or who supplies electricity to the factory.
 Of course, sooner or later you will need to modify your contract.
 That’s where versioning comes into play.
 Version your contracts using Semantic Versioning and automate contract’s compatibility tests.
 Tools like Pact could help you manage all your contracts and their versions.